usmaanalii/javascript/JavaScript30/analysis.md

 }, 0)
 ```

-It's best to think of the parameters as an `accumulator` and `iterand` in this case.
-The `0` provides a starting point for the total, since at the start it would be `undefined`.
+It's best to think of the parameters `total` and `inventor` as an `accumulator` and `iterand`.
+The `0` provides a starting point for the total, since if it were ommited, it would use `undefined` to add the first iterand to.

 ### reduce (part 2)

-Perhaps a more complex use case for reduce is when trying to achieve a result for multiple elements in an array.
+Perhaps a more complex use case for reduce is when trying to reduce multiple elements in an array.

-The goal was to reduce each element to its accumulated number.
+The goal was to reduce each element to the number of occurrences in the array.

 ``` javascript
 const transportation = data.reduce((obj, item) => {